meine-stadt-transparent/meine-stadt-transparent/README.md

 ```

 For **elasticsearch**, Docker is required.
 [Docker installation instructions](https://docs.docker.com/engine/installation/)
+If you hit problems regarding memory, please have a look at this [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode).

 To use the [Elastic HQ](http://www.elastichq.org/) (graphical administration of elasticsearch), [download the package](https://github.com/royrusso/elasticsearch-HQ/zipball/master) and unzip its content into [elasticsearch_admin/static/elasticsearch](elasticsearch_admin/static/elasticsearch).